Algeria

 After termination of employment, employees and employers can agree to a non-competition clause, prohibiting competitive activities for up to two years.
 The clause must allow the employee to find alternative employment and include reasonable compensation, at least one third of the average monthly salary over the last three months before termination.
 The non-competition clause automatically expires if both parties agree or if the employee terminates due to the employer’s serious violation, provided they declare non-binding within a month of termination.

-Fixed Term Contacts for Slovenian Employees
+Fixed Term Contracts for Slovenian Employees

 A fixed-term employment contract is allowed only in certain situations, including: